Ashrafpallat/Ashrafpallat/README.md

 - 🔭 I’m currently working on **a project**

-- 👨‍💻 All of my projects are available at <a href="https://ashrafp.vercel.app">My Website</a>
+- 👨‍💻 All of my projects are available at <a href="https://ashrafp.vercel.app" target="blank">My Website</a>

 - 📫 How to reach me **ashrafpallat123@gmail.com**